 Sweeten your stay with Nadaline chocolate!

 After all kids activities you and your children deserve something sweet.
-In a small Nadaline shop inside the ancient walls of Diocletian palace, Dioklecijanova 6 street, you can taste exclusive brand of dark chocolates mixed with typical Mediterranean ingredients such as dried figs, carob, almonds, prosek (sweet wine), cinnamon, lavender, olive oil and more.
+In a small Nadaline shop inside the ancient walls of Diocletian palace, Dioklecijanova 6 street, you can taste this exclusive brand of dark chocolate mixed with typical Mediterranean ingredients such as dried figs, carob, almonds, prosek (sweet wine), cinnamon, lavender, olive oil and more.

 It’s one of my recommended kids activities for whole family and children above 6 years.
-This trip is a lovely effortless way for the whole family to experience the wild life and nature of this area.
+This trip is a lovely effortless way for the whole family to experience the wildlife and nature of this area.

 For more info and booking you can check out this rafting offer departing from Split.